programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 In short, choropleth maps are a powerful way to  displaying data and informing readers about topics.
 But they can also be tools to discover patterns in data that are otherwise hard to observe.

 ## Acknowledgments

 Robert Nelson and Felipe Valdez provided very helpful feedback on drafts of this project.
 Alex Wermer-Colan helped guide me through the submission and review process.
 Nabeel Siddiqui's editorial assistance has been invaluable.
 Charlotte Chevrie and Anisa Hawes have been patient and helpful preparing this material for the *PH* website and shepherding me through the process.
-I apprecaite everyone's assistance in improving this article; final responsibility, of course, remains mine.
+I appreciate everyone's assistance in improving this article; final responsibility, of course, remains mine.